ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 ![](/images/soc-lab-project/22.png)

-The alerting works and now i want it all sent to my slack as a notification so i can get notified to my phone etc, even when i am AFK.
+The alerting works and now I want it all sent to my slack as a notification so I can get notified to my phone etc, even when I am AFK.

 Linked slack and authenticated to receive alerts.

 ![](/images/soc-lab-project/23.png)

 Following up, I clicked the slack block and filled in the values .
-In the `Find Actions` field , i selected `Chat Postmessage` meaning i want the slack alert bot to send me message .
-In the `Text` field , i filled up the important parameters that i want to see in an alert like username , time etc.
+In the `Find Actions` field , I selected `Chat Postmessage` meaning I want the slack alert bot to send me message .
+In the `Text` field , I filled up the important parameters that I want to see in an alert like username , time etc.

 ![](/images/soc-lab-project/24.png)